-- 10.1 There are two main types of health provision: primary care and secondary care.
-Primary care focuses on the treatment of minor injuries and illnesses, and deals with minor surgery and the on-going management of chronic conditions.
-Secondary care covers care in general and specialist hospitals for conditions that normally cannot be dealt with by primary care services.
-It includes medical and mental health services. - 10.2.
+- 10.2.
 NHS England Midlands and East supports the commissioning of high quality services and directly commission primary care and specialised services at a local level including Central Lincolnshire.
 They also help Clinical Commissioning Groups (CCGs) to commission services for their communities.
 The CCGs which cover Central Lincolnshire are Lincolnshire West, South West Lincolnshire and Lincolnshire East.
-Further information about the structure of health provision can be found in 'A guide to the healthcare system in England for local planning authorities' 12 - 10.3.
+Further information about the structure of health provision can be found in 'A guide to the healthcare system in England for local planning authorities' 15 - 10.3.
 Central Lincolnshire's health priorities and issues are set out in the latest Joint Health and Well Being Strategy for Lincolnshire, Joint Strategic Needs Assessment and NHS Health Profiles for Lincoln, North Kesteven and West Lindsey. - 10.4.
 The Central Lincolnshire Authorities recognise the social benefits of the provision of excellent healthcare facilities to the area.
 New residential developments put pressure on existing health facilities and cumulatively create the need for additional facilities and services.
 Local Plan Policies LP9 and LP12 recognise the need to make provision for an appropriate amount of (amongst other things) health facilities which meet local needs and contribute to the health and wellbeing of residents within Central Lincolnshire.